Learn more about Academic Policies online.

 Admission to Courses on a Satisfactory/Unsatisfactory Basis

 Undergraduate students are encouraged to venture outside the areas of their concentration, investigate new disciplines, and discover new, perhaps unsuspected, interests.
 If a student chooses, the Satisfactory/Unsatisfactory grading option may reduce the anxiety about electing a course in an area in which the student has had little or no prior experience.
-Students who are interested in conveying maximum information on their transcripts to professional and graduate school should speak to their advisors and the dean of their college prior to electing this option.
+Students who are interested in conveying maximum information on their transcripts to professional and graduate schools should speak to their advisors and the dean of their college prior to electing this option.